 Schools sort, slot, categorize, package, and label.
 And they teach students that those activities are important.
 Most of us learned the lesson well.
-Even those of us who have rejected schooling for ourselves or our children carry those remnants with us.
+Even those of us who have rejected schooling for ourselves or our children - who choose to live as if school doesn't exist - carry those remnants with us.

 However, few people fit as neatly into categories as our grade four teachers would have liked.
 I’m no exception and perhaps that is why I have long refused to label myself – especially with words ending in “ism” and “ist.”
 That's largely because few of us fit perfectly into any one category, and certainly not children, who are developing, growing, and changing at a fast rate.
 Nevertheless, categories and the words used to distinguish them from each other are convenient if we are going to discuss ideas.

 And, as a writer and someone whose mission has long been to help create social change, I like discussing ideas.
 I also know that words are extremely powerful and can either help or hinder change.
 Since education and parenting are emotionally and politically charged, and change involves the challenging of some very deeply-held assumptions and beliefs about children and their place in the world, I like to choose my words carefully.

 There are many words used in reference to education without school, including but not limited to "unschooling," "life learning," "deschooling," "home-based education," "self-directed learning," "child-led education," "autonomous learning," "natural learning," "autodidacticism," "free-range learning," and "homeschooling."
 In many ways, each of those words describe – however imperfectly and imprecisely – various stages along a spectrum of school-free learning; each of those terms could also be seen to have its own spectrum.